saintmalik/blog.saintmalik.me/blog/2023-04-11-argocd-on-kubernetes-cluster.md

             selfHeal: true //auto override any manual changes made by devs or other people with cluster access
 ```

-If everything goes well, you should see that your application will be synced and deployed in some minutes, but our's didnt, this is because i am using a private repository and this is the error i am getting.
+If everything goes well, you should see that your application will be synced and deployed in minutes, but our's didn't, this is because I am using a private repository and this is the error I am getting.

 ```yaml
 ComparisonError